 Day 6 Grazalema to Benaocaz

 The walk starts with a steady climb out of the village to the pass of Puerto del Boyer.
 The path then climbs more steeply to Puerto de las Presillas.
 Shorter options return on a circular route back to Grazalema in time for a late lunch.
 Longer options take a higher level more southerly route to Benaocaz and ends through the ancient Moorish area of the village.
 Time for drinks in the plaza and return to Grazalema by local bus.
 Walking time up to 5 hours./

 Day 7 – Stunning views, lakes and raptors

 To the north of Grazalema there is a road that climbs up to the spectacular pass known as the Puerto de las Palomas.
 You do this by vehicle transfer before starting the walk around the Cerro Coros.
 This 1,329m peak has amazing panoramic views across to Zahara del Sierra to the north and towering sierras to the south.
 There are great vantage points for raptor watching and looking down on eagles ‘on the wing’ is likely to be one of the highlights of the week.
 Walking time 3 – 4 Hours.

 Day 8 – Departure Day

 The holiday ends in Ronda which is easily accessibleby by road and rail from Malaga, Córdoba and Granada.
 If you fly into Malaga we include tickets for the direct bus service to Ronda.
-At the end of the holiday we provide a taxi transfer back to Ronda for onward travel (see Departure Day above).
-If required, we can arrange for our Grazalema taxi to extend the transfer to Malaga airport at cost.
+At the end of the holiday we provide a taxi transfer back to Ronda for onward travel (see Travel & More information).